Chuck Long: 1981–1984

 Long redshirted for the Iowa Hawkeyes in 1981.
 However, the redshirting rule was new, so Long was only able to take a couple of snaps during his redshirt season.
 The current redshirt rule (2018) allows a player to participate in up to four games during his/her redshirt season and retain a year of eligibility.
-While Long played very sparingly in 1981, he did run a couple of plays at the very end of the 1982 Rose Bowl; because of this, he later became the only College Football Player to ever play in five bowl games.
+While Long played very sparingly in 1981, he did run a couple of plays at the very end of the 1982 Rose Bowl; because of this, he later became the first College Football Player to ever play in five bowl games.

 Before the 1982 season, Hayden Fry said that Long was "destined for greatness", which was a bold statement considering that Long was so lightly recruited out of high school.
 Long started in the first game of the 1982 season, but he was benched for a game after a loss to Nebraska.
 He was reinserted as a starter in the third game of the 1982 season and led Iowa to a win over Arizona.
 Long never lost his starting spot again while at Iowa.

 Long threw for 1,374 yards and eight touchdowns as a freshman.
 It was the third most passing yardage in a single season ever at Iowa, behind Gary Snook and Larry Lawrence.
 His 64.2 completion percentage was a school record.
 Iowa had a 7–4 record before defeating Tennessee in the 1982 Peach Bowl.
 Long was the offensive player of the game after completing 19 of 26 passes for a career-high 304 yards.